Leo Stern (historian): Alice Melber

 It was probably soon after arriving with the Soviet liberating army that, in 1945, Leo Stern met and married Alice Melber, hitherto a young anti-fascist resistance activist under the German "occupation".
 Their children were born in 1946 and 1949.
-Manfred Stern (1946-2018) would follow his father into the universities sector, becoming a professor of Mathematics, with a particular focus on Algebra and Lattice Theory, at the University of Halle.
+Manfred Stern (1946–2018) would follow his father into the universities sector, becoming a professor of Mathematics, with a particular focus on Algebra and Lattice Theory, at the University of Halle.
 Sylvia Stern would become a physician at Springe am Deister, near Hannover.

 Halle

 Early in 1950, in response to an invitation received from the Minister for People's Education in the State government for Saxony-Anhalt, Leo Stern relocated with his family to Halle to what had been administered, till a few months earlier, as the Soviet occupation zone of Germany.
 In October 1949, responding to equivalent developments in the western zones earlier that year, the Soviet occupation zone was rebranded and relaunched as the German Democratic Republic (East Germany).
 Halle was home to one of the new country's leading universities.
 On 1 March 1950 Leo Stern took up the professorial chair at the university for "Modern History, with respect to the Labour Movement".
 He was the fifth "big fish" among Marxist historians appointed to top university positions in the German Democratic Republic following the country's launch, after Jürgen Kuczynski, Alfred Meusel (both at Berlin since 1946), Walter Markov and Ernst Engelberg (at Leipzig since 1948 and 1949).
 In 1952 Stern was appointed director of the university's Institute for German History, a position he retained till 1966.

-On leaving Austria in 1950 Leo Stern resigned his member ship of the Austrian Communist Party and immediately joined East Germany's Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands"/ SED).
-The SED had been formed four years earlier by means of a contentious merger - which never really took effect beyond the confines of the Soviet occupation zone - between the Communist Party of Germany and the (East German) Social Democratic Party.
+On leaving Austria in 1950 Leo Stern resigned his member ship of the Austrian Communist Party and immediately joined East Germany's Socialist Unity Party (Sozialistische Einheitspartei Deutschlands/ SED).
+The SED had been formed four years earlier by means of a contentious merger – which never really took effect beyond the confines of the Soviet occupation zone – between the Communist Party of Germany and the (East German) Social Democratic Party.
 Ironically, it was a party merger very similar to the one that Stern had advocated, without conspicuous support from party comrades, for Austria during 1945.
 It is likely that the party merger in what became East Germany succeeded precisely because party comrades in Moscow, concerned by the unexpected electoral humiliation suffered by the (unmerged) Austrian Communist Party in November 1945, were persuaded by the experience to contribute muscular hands-on backing for the equivalent party merger achieved in April 1946 in the Soviet Zone / East Germany.
-In 1952 Leo Stern was granted East German citizenship and became a member of the district leadership team (Berzirksleitung) for the local party in Halle.
+In 1952 Leo Stern was granted East German citizenship and became a member of the district leadership team (Bezirksleitung) for the local party in Halle.
 Despite a somewhat bumpy relationship with the party establishment over the next few years, he remained a member of the Halle party leadership without a break till 1959 or 1960.